 Dissertation Title: Rethinking Our Renewables: Who Owns the Wind?

-Winds of Change: Drawing on Water Law Doctrines To Establish Wind Law (forthcoming) N.Y.U.
+Winds of Change: Drawing on Water Law Doctrines to Establish Wind Law, 23 N.Y.U.
 Envtl.
 L.J.
-(2014) (available on SSRN).
+434 (2015)

 Gone with the Wind?
 The Potential Tragedy of the Common Wind, 28 UCLA J. Envtl.
 L. & Pol’y 435 (2010).

-Rethinking Our Renewables: Who Owns the Wind?, Yale Law School 3rd Doctoral Scholarship Conference, New Heavan, 2013.
+Who Owns the Wind?, Yale Law School 3rd Doctoral Scholarship Conference, New Heavan, 2013.

-Orphan Works, 3rd WIPO Seminar on Intellectual Property and Creative Small and Medium Sized Enterprises in the Digital Environment, 2010.
+Orphan Works, 3rd WIPO Seminar on Intellectual Property and Creative Small and Medium Sized Enterprises in the Digital Environment, Geneva, 2010.